newca12/scala-atp/README.md

 All examples will be available in the [worksheets directory](https://github.com/newca12/scala-atp/tree/master/worksheets)
 The `worksheets` folder contains `*.sc` scripts corresponding to the original OCaml files.
 Within each `*.sc` file, examples appear in the same order as in the book; we have added a comment to each example with its page number in the book to make cross-referencing easier.

+> `*.sc` files can also be open with IntelliJ worksheet but a bit less conveniently

 ### Notes ###
 We kept the file names of the original mostly intact, though use Scala naming conventions.
 This project contain also a study about parsers and some code from :